 [Deleted]

-where any of the Contracting Parties are designated under the Agreement, the subsequent designation must be presented by the Office of the Contracting Party of the holder;
+[Deleted]

 where paragraph (7) applies, the subsequent designation resulting from conversion must be presented by the Office of the Contracting Organization.

-(b) The subsequent designation shall be presented on the official form in one copy.
+(b) The subsequent designation shall be presented on the official form.
 Where it is presented by the holder, it shall be signed by the holder.
 Where it is presented by an Office, it shall be signed by that Office and, where the Office so requires, also by the holder.
 Where it is presented by an Office and that Office, without requiring that the holder also sign it, allows that the holder also sign it, the holder may do so.

 (3) [Contents] (a) Subject to paragraph (7)(b), the subsequent designation shall contain or indicate